ebowman/api-first-hand/README.md

 ->      /example        example.yaml.Routes
 ```

 The `conf/routes` file provided by the Activator template also contains additional `GET` mappings required for the Swagger UI sandbox, and some commented-out links to other examples.
-If you activate some specification by moving it from the `examples` folder into the `conf` folder, you'll have to uncomment an appropriate line in the `routes` file so that Play can find it.
+If you activate some specification by moving it from the `examples` folder into the `conf` folder, you'll have to uncomment an appropriate line in the `routes` file so that Play can find routes generated for it.

 ### Model Definitions